MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 **Remediation**

 When credentials are found in your source code, the immediate urgent need is to invalidate the exposed key and perform a risk analysis based on exposure.
-If there is a running system that needs to stay up, if a secret manager needs to be put into play, remediation should follow these steps:
+If there's a running system that needs to stay up, if a secret manager needs to be put into play, remediation should follow these steps:

 1. If remediation allows switch-over to managed identities or requires dropping in a secret manager such as Azure Key Vault (AKV), complete that work, and redeploy with updated identity/key.
 1. Invalidate the exposed secret.